spring-media/adsolutions-implementationReference/cumulative-layout-shift.md

 `disablePlaceholders: false`

-*You can set this parameter true on pages, were no CLS placeholder should be visible, such as special sponsorships and so on.*
+*You can set this parameter true on pages, were no CLS placeholder should be visible, such as special sponsorships or the home.*

 ### Default placeholder styling & admark positioning